harrykaden/Tap-Tempo/README.md

 ## Design

-The page uses a fixed array stack to record the last eight ms times between spacebar presses.
+The page uses a fixed-size stack to store the eight most recent time intervals (in milliseconds) between spacebar presses.
+Eight beats correspond to two musical bars, and testing showed that averaging over eight intervals provides a more stable BPM calculation.

-Eight beats is two bars, and through testing holding eight at a time seems to stabalize the average bpm.
+If the user pauses for more than two seconds between presses, the stack is reset.
+This threshold was selected because the slowest tempo a person can reasonably count is approximately 33 BPM; a two-second interval between beats corresponds to 30 BPM.

-If the user waits more than two seconds between presses, the stack resets.
-Two seconds was chosen because the slowest tempo a human can count is around 33 bpm, and 2 seconds between beats comes out to 30 bpm.
+This project was developed with assistance from ChatGPT.
+The core design and page functionality were manually implemented, with the language model used primarily to fill gaps in JavaScript knowledge and support specific implementation details.